Sheco/tech/README.md

-Review this server's specs and fill the next values:
+Review this server's specs and let me know the next values for the next items:

 - CPU Model:
 - Total RAM: